mit6874/mit6874.github.io/tutorials/quickstart-tutorial.md

 #### Python 3.6 and older

-If you are working with Python 3.6 or lower, install TensorFlow 1.12.0 using the following commands:
+If you are working with Python 3.6 or older, install TensorFlow 1.12.0 using the following commands:

 See [official TensorFlow install instructions](https://www.tensorflow.org/install/pip).